sveltejs/svelte/documentation/docs/03-template-syntax/19-await-expressions.md

 If a `<svelte:boundary>` with a `pending` snippet is encountered during SSR, that snippet will be rendered while the rest of the content is ignored.
 Outside a `pending` snippet, any `await` expressions will be resolved by the time `await render(...)` returns.

-> [!NOTE] In future, we plan to add a streaming implementation that renders the content in the background.
+> [!NOTE] In the future, we plan to add a streaming implementation that renders the content in the background.

 ## Caveats